Breast cancer is a major health risk to all women. It silently grows uninterrupted for years. Early detection and prevention are key.

 Digital Infrared Thermal Imaging takes a thermal picture to determine abnormalities or changes in the breast tissue.
-Thermography can detect irregular patterns years before a mammogram.
+Breast Thermography can detect irregular patterns years before a mammogram.
 Best of all, Thermal Imaging is painless, non-invasive, and has no radiation.

 What it does: Breast thermography takes thermal images of the breasts and surrounding areas to aid in the early detection of breast cancer.
 Thermography assesses function rather than anatomically.

 The principle: The procedure is based on the principle that chemical and blood vessel activity in both pre-cancerous tissue and the area surrounding developing breast cancer is almost always higher than in the normal breast.
 Since pre-cancerous and cancerous masses are highly metabolic tissues, they need abundant nutrients (blood flow) to maintain their growth.
 They increase circulation to their cells by sending out chemicals to keep existing blood vessels open, recruit dormant vessels, and create new ones (neoangiogenesis).
 This process increases the regional surface temperatures of the breast.

 How it works: State-of-the-art breast thermography uses ultra-sensitive infrared cameras and sophisticated computers to detect, analyze, and produce high-resolution diagnostic images of these temperature and vascular changes.

 Detection: The procedure is comfortable and safe, using no radiation or compression.
 By carefully examining changes in the temperature and blood

 vessels of the breasts, signs of possible cancer or pre-cancerous cell growth may be detected years before being discovered using any other procedure.
 This